20 Types of Figures of Speech, With Definitions and Examples

 • Those figures of speech show phonetic resemblances and represent sounds.
 Similes, personification, metaphors, metonymy, euphemism, and synecdoche are the figures of speech used for this purpose.

 • Those figures of speech that show emphasis or unimportance.
-This kind of speech provides emphasis showing the level of importance or unimportance.
+This kind of speech emphasizes the level of importance or unimportance.
 Hyperbole, oxymoron, antithesis, and irony are the figures of speech used for this purpose.

 • When dissolving like soap in water.
 (Smile)